Hindustani orthography

 Hindustani (standardized Hindi and standardized Urdu) has been written in several different scripts.
-Most Hindi texts are written in the Devanagari script, which is derived from the Brāhmī script of Ancient India.
+Most Hindi texts are written in the Devanagari script, which is derived from the Brahmi script of the ancient India.
 Most Urdu texts are written in the Urdu alphabet, which comes from the Persian alphabet.
 Hindustani has been written in both scripts.
 In recent years, the Latin script has been used in these languages for technological or internationalization reasons.
-Historically, Kaithi script has also been used.
+Historically, Kaithi and Gurmukhi (both of which are Brahmic scripts) has also been used.

 Devanagari script

 The Devanagari script is an abugida, as written consonants have an inherent vowel, which in Standard Hindi is a schwa.
-In certain contexts, such as at the end of words, there is no vowel, a phenomenon called the schwa syncope.
+In certain contexts, such as at the end of words, there is no vowel, a phenomenon called the schwa deletion (or schwa syncope).
 Other vowels are written with a diacritic on the consonant letter.
 Devanagari is written from left to right, with a top-bar connecting the letters together.